MarvinChung/Self-Driving-Car-Engineer-Nanodegree-Program/Project4-Behavioral-Cloning/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I use the sample data provided in the porject.
+To capture good driving behavior, I use the sample data provided in the project.
 Here is an example image of center lane driving:

 <img src="data/IMG/center_2016_12_01_13_46_38_802.jpg" width="480" alt="Combined Image" />
 <img src="data/IMG/center_2016_12_01_13_39_24_689.jpg" width="480" alt="Combined Image" />